 - Use Configuration

 - Use Modules

 - Lambda Registrations

-- Avoid Updating the Container

 11.5.1 Use Configuration

 Autofac provides a configuration mechanism that allows you to specify registrations via a configuration file.
 You can set up different configuration files to use in different environments and/or with different parameters, then during application startup pick the appropriate configuration file to read and register.